Small business is damn hard. here are my hard won lessons from my first 10 years running a small business.

 When a Corporate Psychopath Calls

-In my desperation for increasing cash flow, I cast around for solutions and took on a big public speaking client that my gut was telling me to be careful of.
+In my desperation for increasing cash flow, I cast around for solutions and took on a big public speaking colleague that my gut was telling me to be careful of.
 He was great at flattery and manipulation but had questionable ethics.
 And he needed his project done yesterday.

 He quickly ran up a $40,000 debt to our business while monopolising all of our time for many months.
 He also racked up debt to my main printing and web suppliers – dear friends who were doing me a favour to help this client of mine.